Temp Agency Applications: What Passes Filters

 Resume Format That Passes AI

-Plain Word or simple PDF.
-Use standard .docx or PDF with selectable text.
-No Canva.
-No phone-created PDFs.
+One page only.
+Temp agencies do not read page two.
+Use plain Word or simple PDF with selectable text — no Canva, no phone-created PDFs.
 If you cannot highlight and copy text in the PDF, the AI cannot read it either.

 Keywords That Surface Resumes

 Recruiters search databases using keywords.
 No keywords equals invisible resume.
+Include these naturally in your skills section or job descriptions:

-Safety and compliance: Safety-conscious.
-OSHA familiarity.
-PPE compliant.
-Drug test ready.
+• Safety and compliance: Safety-conscious, OSHA familiarity, PPE compliant, drug test ready

 Example: “Warehouse Associate — Heavy lifting 50+ lbs, safety compliance, RF scanner operation, consistent attendance.”